BGforgeNet/FO2tweaks/README.md

 - Doctor is "theoretical knowledge".
 Doctor's effectiveness is directly proportional to First Aid level.
 - Both skills can be used once per day per *patient*.
 - Effectiveness is capped at 100% for both skills.
 - Amount healed is proportional to skill level.
 Maximum amount to heal (100% both skills) is 5 with First Aid and 10 with Doctor, with a little random added.
+(Also, each level of Healer perk adds extra 2 HP healed.)
 - XP granted is 10 per HP healed.
 - For purposes of determining the amount healed, best skill level in *party* is used.
 - Healing is applied automatically during rest and travel, Baldur's Gate style.